andreArtelt/A-Benchmark-for-Physics-informed-Machine-Learning-of-Chlorine-States-in-Water-Distribution-Networks/README.md

 ## Abstract

 Ensuring high-quality drinking water is a critical responsibility of water utilities, with chlorine being the main disinfectant typically used.
 Accurate estimation of chlorine concentrations in the dynamic environment of water distribution networks (WDNs) is essential to ensure safe water supply.
-This work introduces a comprehensive benchmark for training and evaluation of chlorine concentration estimation methodologies in WDNs.
+This work introduces a comprehensive and carefully created benchmark for training and evaluation of chlorine concentration estimation methodologies in WDNs.
-The benchmark includes a diverse dataset of 12,000 scenarios from the Net1 and Hanoi networks (two popular WDNs in literature), featuring various chlorine injection patterns to capture diverse physical dynamics.
+The benchmark includes a diverse dataset of 18,000 scenarios of the widely studied 'Hanoi', 'Net1', and the more recent and complex 'CY-DBP' water networks, featuring various chlorine injection patterns to capture diverse physical dynamics.
-To provide baseline evaluations, we propose two deep learning models: a physics-informed Graph Neural Network (GNN) and a physics-guided Recurrent Neural Network (RNN).
+To provide baseline evaluations, we propose and evaluate two neural surrogate models for chlorine state estimation: a physics-informed Graph Neural Network (GNN) and a physics-guided Recurrent Neural Network (RNN).
-Both models are designed for chlorine state estimation and are evaluated against the proposed benchmark using standardized metrics.

 ## Benchmark for Chlorine State Estimation

 ### Data Set

 This benchmark data set concerns the transport, decay, and mixing of chlorine in water distribution networks (WDNs).
-It contains two different WDNs, each with 1000 different scenarios (different demand patterns and network parameters) and different Chlorine injection patterns.
+It contains three different WDNs (Net1, Hanoi, and CY-DBP), each with 1000 different scenarios (different demand patterns and network parameters) and different Chlorine injection patterns.
 The data set was created and simulated by using [EPyT-Flow](https://github.com/WaterFutures/EPyT-Flow).

-The data set is based on the [LeakDB data set](https://waterfutures.github.io/WaterBenchmarkHub/benchmarks/KIOS-LeakDB.html) and contains 1,000 scenarios based on [Net1](https://waterfutures.github.io/WaterBenchmarkHub/benchmarks/network-Net1.html) and another 1,000 scenarios based on the [Hanoi network](https://waterfutures.github.io/WaterBenchmarkHub/benchmarks/network-Hanoi.html) -- the demand patterns of those scenarios are the same as in LeakDB and each scenario is 30 days long (30min time steps).
+For the 'Net1' and 'Hanoi' networks, we build on the [LeakDB data set](https://waterfutures.github.io/WaterBenchmarkHub/benchmarks/KIOS-LeakDB.html) and generate 1,000 scenarios based on [Net1](https://waterfutures.github.io/WaterBenchmarkHub/benchmarks/network-Net1.html) and another 1,000 scenarios based on the [Hanoi network](https://waterfutures.github.io/WaterBenchmarkHub/benchmarks/network-Hanoi.html) -- the demand patterns of those scenarios are the same as in LeakDB and each scenario is 30 days long (30min time steps).
+For the [CY-DBP](https://waterfutures.github.io/WaterBenchmarkHub/benchmarks/network-CY-DBP.html) network, we mimic the uncertainties from LeakDB to generate a 1,000 similar but slightly different scenarios.

-In each scenario, a single chlorine pump (specifying the chlorine concentration of the external inflow) is installed at the reservoir.
+In each scenario, a chlorine pump (specifying the chlorine concentration of the external inflow) is installed at the reservoir -- note that the CY-DBP has two reservoirs.
 The chlorine concentration over time is monitored at each node and link (pipe) in the network.
 Furthermore, the flow rate at each link (pipe) is monitored as well.
 All bulk and wall reaction coefficients are set to zero — i.e., only the transport, decay, and mixing of chlorine are simulated.
 For each scenario, three different Chlorine injection patterns were applied: a spike pattern, a periodic wave-like pattern, and a random pattern -- see Figure below.
 <p float="middle">
   <img src="cl_injection_spike.png" width="32%" />